arkenfox/user.js/.github/ISSUE_TEMPLATE/troubleshooting-help.md

 Issues will be closed as invalid if you do not troubleshoot first, or if you ignore the steps in the template.

-We do not support forks.
+We do not support forks or no-longer supported releases.

 -->

 🟥 https://github.com/arkenfox/user.js/wiki/5.2-Troubleshooting
 - [ ] I have read the troubleshooting guide, done the checks and confirmed this is caused by arkenfox
+   - _unchecked issues ~~may~~ will closed as invalid_

 🟪 INFO
   - Browser version & OS: